sean0x42/kdf/spec/implementations.md

 # Implementations

 Looking for KDF support?
-This page documents any libraries, tools, and implementations that support the Kauri Document Format.
+This page documents any libraries, tools, and implementations that support the Koi Document Format.

 ## Rust KDF <Badge text="Official" type="tip" />